Social Impact · 2007–Present

 Art Must Serve People & Causes

 Since 2007, every CAZEBA project follows one principle: art generates revenue, revenue funds action.
-No grants required.
-No permission needed.
-Five projects.
+Independence by design.
+Six projects.
 Three continents.
 One conviction.

 Others wait for funding.
 I create it.